Building Management Systems

 Projects, Installation & Commissioning

 By installing a complete BEMS or BMS system you will have the convenience of your whole plant operating automatically.
-This can include heating, ventilation, air conditioning, lighting, meter interfacing and much more, all of which can be controlled from a centralised device or from any PC or device in the wold.
+This can include heating, ventilation, air conditioning, lighting, meter interfacing and much more, all of which can be controlled from a centralised device or from any PC or device in the world.

 Our BEMS and BMS systems are also designed to optimize the performance of your heating, cooling and ventilation system, so you can also benefit from energy reduction therefore resulting in cheaper energy bills.

-Your installation will be allocated to one of our experienced and Qualified Project Managers who will be your single point of contact.
-They will be responsible for all elements of the project meaning you do not need to worry about a thing.
+Your installation will be allocated to one of our experienced and qualified project managers who will be your single point of contact.
+They will be responsible for all elements of the project, meaning you do not need to worry about a thing.